orditeck/2ndbrain/Home Lab.md

 #### Usage
 Host anything that is Window-specific and require dedicated processing power.

+It runs Windows 11 and run these services:
+- Blue Iris: video security software that provides recording and playback for up to 64 IP network cameras or webcams
+- Plex Media Server: the one place to find and access all our TV shows and movies

 #### Specs
 - Dell Precision 3440 SFF
 - CPU: Core i3-10100